JohnPatrickAncajas/c/README.md

-# C Lesson Guide
+# Computer Programmin 1 Lesson Guide

-A webpage containing all the lessons about C taught to us that is structured to serve as a guide or lesson.
+A webpage containing all the lessons about Computer Programming 1 taught to us that is structured to serve as a guide or lesson.